Find Affordable College Courses

 Boston, MA

 Suffolk University ranked #9 on this year’s Best Design & Applied Arts Bachelor’s Degree Schools in the New England Region list.
-Located in the city of Boston, Suffolk is a private not-for-profit school with a moderately-sized student population.
+Located in the large city of Boston, Suffolk is a private not-for-profit college with a moderately-sized student population.

 Full Design & Applied Arts at Northern Vermont University Report